slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Be independent from your family but loyal at the same time.
 Keep your friends for friendship but work with the skilled and competent.
 Resist the temptation of working with family and friends.
 Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

-> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
--- Jim Butcher*

-> *"It is easier to forgive an enemy than to forgive a friend."
+> *"Love your neighbour, yet don’t pull down your hedge."
--- William Blake*
+-- Benjamin Franklin*

+> *"Friendships last when each friend thinks he has a slight superiority over the other."
+-- Honore De Balzac*

 > *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness." (...)
 "A bore is someone who deprives you of solitude without providing you company."
 -- Oscar Wilde*

+> *"It is easier to forgive an enemy than to forgive a friend."
+-- William Blake*

+> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
+-- Jim Butcher*

+> *"Routinely greeting six neighbours maximizes wellbeing."
+-- Mr. Rogers*

 > *"I have nothing to offer anyone, except my own confusion."
 -- Jack Kerouac*